railcraft-reborn/railcraft/README.md

 ### Key things to keep in mind:

-- You may **NOT** create works using Railcraft Reborn code (source or binary) without permission from Sm0keySa1m0n and Edivad99 except as listed in this license.
+- You may **NOT** create works using the Railcraft Reborn source or binary without permission from Sm0keySa1m0n and Edivad99 except as listed in this license.
 - You may **NOT** create derivative Jars from Railcraft Reborn source to distribute to other users.
-- You **MAY** use snippets of Railcraft Code posted on the Official GitHub in your own projects, but only if your project consists of less than 25% of Railcraft Reborn derived code.
+- You **MAY** use snippets of the Railcraft Reborn source in your own projects, but only if your project consists of less than 25% of Railcraft Reborn derived code.
-  You must give credit to the Railcraft Reborn Project for the code used, including a link to the GitHub Project.
+  You must credit Railcraft Reborn for any code used, including a link to the GitHub repository.
 Put this in your class file headers that contain Railcraft code, in your readme, and on the main download page.
-- You may **NOT** use Railcraft Reborn Art Assets in other projects **unless** the project is intended to operate alongside Railcraft Reborn.
+- You may **NOT** use Railcraft Reborn art assets in other projects **unless** the project is intended to operate alongside Railcraft Reborn.
-  Examples are Addons, Resource Packs and InterMod Integration.
+  Examples are addons, resource packs and inter-mod integrations.
-- You **MAY** fork and edit the GitHub Project for the purpose of contributing to the Official Railcraft Reborn Project.
+- You **MAY** fork and edit the GitHub repository for the purpose of contributing to the project.
 You may **NOT** distribute any Jar created from a fork for any reason.